 what mustbe done.
 This may not be happiness, but it is greatness.”

-I can’t deny real projects are challenging and I get stuck often, however, I enjoyed the struggle, the difficulty and I learned to be more patient and persistent, as I am aware of the progress I am making despite the hassle.
+I can’t deny real projects are challenging and I get stuck often, however, I enjoyed the struggle, the difficulty and I learned to be more patient and persistent, as I am aware of the progress I am making.

 “We can call this maturity, or self-discipline, but it’s really about developing the skill to coexist with our feelings and take action anyway.”Gregg Krech